Jaynabergman/Amphibian_study_extent_SDMs/README.md

 Within the "Prediction_surfaces" folder there is the saved TIFF files for the logistic prediction surfaces for each model.

 ### Study_extent_shp (main folder)
-Separated into folders for each species.
+Separated into folders for each species (BCFR, CATO, CSFR, LTSA, TISA, WETO).  \
 Within each species folder there are the shape files for each study extent used to generate the models.
   **Range** - Downloaded from IUCN website (https://www.iucnredlist.org/species)
   **Ecoregion** - Downloaded from https://www.worldwildlife.org/publications/terrestrial-ecoregions-of-the-world
   **Political** - Downloaded from govenment of Alberta open data source (https://open.alberta.ca/opendata/gda-2ff5ba0c-951b-47ce-bf5f-787a727b3c92)